About VPI

 This volume in the Pythons of the World series includes an informative account for each of the 29 species and three subspecies of pythons found in Asia and the Malay Archipelago.
 The Malay Archipelago encompasses the nations and territories of the Indo-Pacific islands bounded on the north by Asia and on the south by Australia, including Indonesia, Papua New Guinea, and Philippines.

-The future goals of VPI include a continuing emphasis on generating and publishing the most current and correct information on topics of herpetoculture and herpetology.
+The future goals of VPI include the main emphasis on generating and publishing the most current and correct information on topics of herpetoculture and herpetology.

 Pythons of the World, Volume III